vaishakp/waveformtools/docs/source/basic_features.rst

     * Progress bar to display progress of loops.

-    * A custom print function with message prioritization.
+    * A logging-backed ``message`` function with verbosity levels and bracketed caller names.

     * Saving data to disk with protocol support (binary, text, etc.)